deffer/gotest/README.md

     go run "g:\music\Albums\Lacuna Coil\list.m3u" ./

-Compiling and installing as program (This will install it as 'gotest' binary)
+Compiling and installing as program (this will install it as 'gotest' binary)

     go install github.com\deffer\gotest